-I grew up in the Midwest, and after seeing many parts of the United States, my husband Mark and I picked Utah to start our home.
-We chose Taylorsville 24 years ago for many of the same reasons that we stay here: the people, and the diverse values and cultures we all represent.
+I grew up in the Midwest, and after seeing many parts of the United States, my husband Mark and I fell in love with Utah and made it our home.
+We chose Taylorsville 27 years ago for many of the same reasons we stay here: the amazing people, the diverse values and cultures we all represent.

-Working in our community over the past 15 years has helped me understand today how we are not being represented as we should be.
+Working in our community over the past 17 years has helped me understand today how we are not being represented as we should be.
 Too often, I see firsthand the disconnect between our community’s values and our elected officials’ priorities.
-This needs to stop for Taylorsville and Kearns to grow into the future.
+This needs to stop as Taylorsville and West Jordan continue to grow in the future.

 Your priorities matter to me.
-In both my professional and my public service careers, I worked hard for solutions in education, transportation, air quality, housing, healthcare and animal services.
+In my professional and public service careers, I worked hard for solutions in education, transportation, air quality, housing, healthcare, and animal services.
 We are facing a number of obstacles, including rising home prices, a soaring cost of living and stagnant wages.
-Through my work in the community, I know the urgency to address these challenges alongside the meaningful quality-of-life issues that matter most to the residents of Taylorsville and Kearns, and I am running to ensure your voices are accurately and truly represented in our legislature.
+Through my work in the community, I know the urgency to address these challenges alongside the meaningful quality-of-life issues that matter to the residents of Taylorsville and West Jordan.
+I am running to ensure our voices are accurately and truly represented in our legislature.

-Lynette Wendel has served her home community in Taylorsville for more than 15 years as a volunteer who is committed to public service, advocacy and working for improved conditions for everyone in the community, not just the powerful and influential.
+Lynette Wendel has served her home community in Taylorsville for more than 17 years as a volunteer committed to public service, advocacy and working for improved conditions for everyone in the community, not just the powerful and influential.

 During this time, Lynette gained respect as a non-partisan leader with the ability to include all stakeholders and facilitate productive dialogue in a civil and respectful manner.
 As a professional mediator for over a decade, she finds success even in the most challenging and complex situations.

-Currently, Lynette is serving her fifth year as an appointed member of the Taylorsville Planning Commission.
-She has been instrumental in promoting Taylorsville with community leaders, investors, and policy makers.
+Currently, Lynette is serving her seventh year as an appointed member of the Taylorsville Planning Commission.
+She has been instrumental in promoting Taylorsville with community leaders, investors, and policymakers.
 During her tenure, she has gained regional accolades for her ongoing work in building citizen engagement and involvement.

 Lynette attributes much of her success as a positive-change community leader to her wide experience as an effective mediator and manager.